 Easiest to Clean Couch Fabrics

 When it comes to the easiest fabrics to clean, polyester-based materials like velvet and microfiber top the list.
-These synthetic materials are designed for easy maintenance, which is why they are popular in modern couches.
-Performance fabrics, also polyester-based, offer additional durability and ease of cleaning, making them a practical choice for households.
+These synthetic materials are designed for easy maintenance, making them a popular choice in modern couches.
+Performance fabrics, also polyester-based, offer additional durability and ease of cleaning, making them a practical option.

-Futons, which double as beds, tend to get dirtier due to frequent use.
-Besides regular cleaning, a great tip is to air out the cushions in sunlight.
-Sunlight has a natural antibacterial effect on fabric, helping to cleanse and refresh the cushions.
+Futons and couches are high-traffic pieces in your home, so they can get a little grimy!
+A simple trick to keep cushions fresh that I learned back in my furniture store days is to air out the cushions in the sunlight.
+Sunlight has a natural antibacterial effect on a fabric couch, helping to cleanse and refresh the cushions.
 Although direct sunlight isn’t typically recommended for long periods, short exposure can be beneficial.

 Cleaning Leather Couches After Pet Accidents